Alexander Mattison: Minnesota Vikings

-The Minnesota Vikings selected Mattison in the third round with the 102nd overall pick in the 2019 NFL Draft.
-He made his NFL debut in the 2019 regular season opener against the Atlanta Falcons.
-He had nine carries for 49 yards in the 28–12 victory.
+The Minnesota Vikings selected Mattison in the third round (102nd overall) of the 2019 NFL draft.
+He made his NFL debut in the 2019 regular season opener against the Atlanta Falcons; Mattison had nine carries for 49 yards in the 28–12 victory.
 In Week 3 against the Oakland Raiders, Mattison rushed 12 times for 58 yards and his first career rushing touchdown as the Vikings won 34–14.
 Overall, he finished his rookie season with 462 rushing yards and a rushing touchdown.

-On October 11, 2020, during Sunday Night Football against the Seattle Seahawks in Week 5, Mattison finished with 20 carries for 112 rushing yards as the Vikings lost 26–27.
-Dalvin Cook was injured in the game, allowing Mattison the rushing opportunities for his first game with at least 100 rushing yards as a professional.
+In a Week 5 Sunday Night Football game against the Seattle Seahawks, Mattison finished with 20 carries for 112 rushing yards as the Vikings narrowly lost 26–27.
+Fellow teammate and running back Dalvin Cook was injured in the game, allowing Mattison to record his first game with at least 100 rushing yards as a professional.
+In the 2020 season, Mattison had 96 carries for 434 rushing yards and two rushing touchdowns, to go along with 13 receptions for 125 receiving yards and one receiving touchdown, in 13 games with two starts.